Prosecutor: 4 in Gov. Whitmer kidnap plot full of 'rage'

 “That's what bound these defendants together. ...
 They were filled with rage,” the prosecutor said.
 “They were paranoid because they knew what they were doing was illegal and were afraid of getting caught.”

-The four men deny any scheme to abduct Whitmer from her vacation home, though they clearly were livid with the government as well as restrictions the governor imposed due to the COVID-19 pandemic.
+The four men deny any scheme to abduct Whitmer from her vacation home, though they clearly were livid with the government and with restrictions imposed by the governor during the COVID-19 pandemic.

 Ty Garbin, who pleaded guilty and testified against the men, said the goal was to get Whitmer before the election and create enough chaos to stop Joe Biden from winning the presidency.